cardano-foundation/developer-portal/docs/integrate-cardano/listening-for-payments-cli.md

 ## Use case

-There are many possible reasons why you would want to have the functionality of listening for `ADA` payments, but a very obvious use case would be for something like an **online shop** or a **payment gateway** that uses `ADA` tokens as the currency.
+There are many possible reasons why you would want to have the functionality of listening for `ada` payments, but a very obvious use case would be for something like an **online shop** or a **payment gateway** that uses `ada` tokens as the currency.

 ![img](../../static/img/integrate-cardano/ada-online-shop.png)